Soldie/HiddenEye-DarkSecDevelopers/README.md

 ### WHAT'S NEW FEATURES
 **1) LIVE ATTACK**
-- Now you will live information about the victims such as : IP ADDRESS, Geolocation, ISP, Country, & many more.
+- Now you will have live information about the victims such as : IP ADDRESS, Geolocation, ISP, Country, & many more.

 ### NEW PAGES
 <p align="center">